SAP-samples/abap-cheat-sheets/27_Exceptions.md

             CLEANUP INTO cleanup_b.
               APPEND `#### Executing CLEANUP block ####` TO info_tab_b.
-              "USing RTTI to find out the absolute name of the class of the raised execption DATA(class_name) = cl_abap_classdescr=>get_class_name( p_object = cleanup_b ).
+              "Using RTTI to find out the absolute name of the class of the raised execption DATA(class_name) = cl_abap_classdescr=>get_class_name( p_object = cleanup_b ).
               APPEND class_name TO info_tab_b.
               APPEND `d` TO strtab_b.